digitalocean/container-blueprints/netmaker-egress-gateway/README.md

 Below is a diagram, showing the main setup for egressing DOKS cluster traffic to an external database:

 ![DOKS Egress Setup](assets/images/netmaker_doks_egress_example.png)

+**Important things to remember:**

+- By default the Netmaker server (or the Egress Gateway in our case) will route traffic via its public interface.
+This is a valid use case in general because usually the Netmaker server should not be tied to a specific VPC or any network of any cloud provider.
+Remember that Netmaker main purpose is to create overlay networks - this is very important to remember and understand.
+As an example, the Netmaker server can be installed and run from your home network if desired, it just needs to be accessible via its public IP address.
+Then, it's just a matter of creating `tunnels` from your home private network to your friend private network, or to whatever private datacenter you want to have access to in a secure manner.
+- From a security point of view everything is encrypted, nothing goes out in the wild using clear text.
+More than that, `WireGuard` (the power horse running behind Netmaker) will not allow traffic from other nodes that are not part of the private network that you configured using Netmaker.
+Packets coming from unknown IPs are dropped.
+The downside is that in order for this to work, the nodes must have static IPs so that WireGuard can build the internal list of allowable (or known) IPs.

 Going further, there are two steps involved: